dgoppenheimer/md-sims/docs/user-guide/md-sims/mdsim-gromacs.md

 /content
 ```

+---

 ## Resources

 - [Interactive Molecular Dynamics with GROMACS](https://www.mpinat.mpg.de/grubmueller/interactivemd): This runs within VMD.
 - [Managing long simulations](https://manual.gromacs.org/documentation/current/user-guide/managing-simulations.html): There is a good section on reproducibility, which should be presented in class.
+- [Molecular Dynamics Simulation using Google Colab](https://github.com/TheBiomics/Molecular-Dynamics) This builds GROMACS/NAMD on Colab.
+- [Molecular Dynamics simulations in Python](https://klyshko.github.io/teaching/2019-03-01-teaching) This has a nice tutorial on Newton's Laws of Motion, and nice python exercises to illustrate them.

 ## Trp-cage